fiercefire/Library-Website/_posts/2025-09-12-First-Library.md

 <div class="image-container">
       <figure>
             <img src="https://raw.githubusercontent.com/fiercefire/Blog-Assets/refs/heads/main/2025-09-12-First-Library/Old%20Alhambra%20Library.webp" alt="Alhambra Library of my memories">
             <figcaption>This is the library of my memories.
-I really like how it looks.
-As you can see I yoiinked this terrible quality image from mapquest because this is the only image I can find.
+I really like how it looks (my friend said it reminds them of The Bower Museum).
+As you can see I yoinked this terrible quality image from mapquest because this is the only image I can find.
 I will change it out for a better photo if I can source one.
 Maybe I can ask if the Historical Society has one.</figcaption>
       </figure>
 </div>